sambsp/UnityToolkit/README.md

 Tip:
 if there is ScrollView with dynamic content, you should add your content, for example, one row, by using transform.SetParent(t, false);

+# 4, WebGL javascript

+You can customize your template by add a template to Assets/WebGL Templates folder, copy one folder from Unity Engine (for example, on mac, it's path is "Unity/PlaybackEngines/WebGLSupport/WebGL Templates").
+And add <script src="">[file.js]</script> below unity's script tag.

+In file.js, put your code there.
+For unityInstance, you can keep reference at callback of createUnityInstance, use window.unityInstance = unityInstance;
+Then at your file.js, you can use unityInstance as window.unityInstance anywhere.

+To call C# code, you use window.unityInstance.SendMessage()